-STATEMENT OF INTENT
+A. STATEMENT OF INTENT

 The school has a moral and statutory duty to all pupils, parents/guardians and staff to maintain an environment where everyone can work in physical and emotional security, free from the negative effects of unacceptable or anti-social behaviour and harm.
+This policy is based on the Department for Education's guidance.
+Behaviour in schools- September 2022

-The aims of the policy
+A. The aims of the policy

-The aims of this policy are:

-- 1. To promote positive behaviour for learning. - 2.
-To define the role of teachers in establishing and maintaining excellent standards of behaviour in the school and where necessary beyond the school gates. - 3.
-To state what is expected of pupils. - 4.
-To state what is expected from parents/guardians and carers. - 5.
-To provide guidance on available rewards and sanctions. - 6.
-To prevent bullying; and - 7.
+- 2. The aims of this policy are: - a.
+To promote positive behaviour for learning. - b.
+To define the role of teachers in establishing and maintaining excellent standards of behaviour in the school and where necessary beyond the school gates. - c.
+To state what is expected of pupils. - d.
+To state what is expected from parents/guardians and carers. - e.
+To provide guidance on available rewards and sanctions. - f.
+To prevent bullying; and - g.
 To ensure problems are treated in a caring and sympathetic manner, with the aim of achieving an improvement in behaviour.

-Positive behaviour for learning
+B. Positive behaviour for learning

-It is the aim of the school to provide a working environment where all pupils can realise their full potential in a non-disruptive, happy, and stimulating environment.
+3. It is the aim of the school to provide a working environment where all pupils can realise their full potential in a non-disruptive, happy, and stimulating environment.
 The school expects a high standard of good behaviour, and value is placed on the qualities of self-discipline, independence, initiative and mutual respect.
-Our aim is to have firm but fair discipline in a relaxed, caring and friendly atmosphere.
+Our aim is to have firm but fair discipline in a caring and friendly atmosphere.
 Pupils are expected to consider other people and their feelings.
 They should treat others as they would wish to be treated themselves.
-Praise, encouragement and rewards for achievement, contribution and good behaviour are central to our philosophy.
+Praise, encouragement and rewards for achievement, contribution and good behaviour are central to our philosophy and are reflected in our ArtsEd Pillars.

-Rationale for a positive learning environment:
+4. Rationale for a positive learning environment:

-- 1. Pupils learn more effectively and enjoyably when there is a sense of order and the behaviour around them is polite and reasonable. - 2.
-By making the expectations of good behaviour explicit, the school can create a positive atmosphere that supports effective learning. - 3.
-Pupils are encouraged to understand the advantages of good behaviour in pursuit of happy and positive relationships with others both now and in the future.
-This is done through

-- positive reinforcement, strong role modelling and affirmation, as well as using rewards and sanctions when necessary. - 4.
-Staff and pupils must share responsibility for ensuring that Health and Safety obligations are not jeopardised by unruly behaviour. - 5.
-There may be times when pupils at the school experience emotional, behavioural and social difficulties.
-In this eventuality, the school, where possible, will remedy or at least actively manage such difficulties.
-This will be achieved through the use of appropriate support networks and ensuring effective communication throughout.
-As such, all pupils will have the opportunity to take part fully in the educational experiences and opportunities offered to them.
+- Pupils learn more effectively and enjoyably when there is a sense of order and the behaviour around them is polite and reasonable. - By making the expectations of good behaviour explicit, the school can create a positive atmosphere that supports effective learning. - Pupils are encouraged to understand the advantages of good behaviour in pursuit of happy and positive relationships with others both now and in the future.
+This is done through positive reinforcement, strong role modelling and affirmation, as well as using rewards and sanctions when necessary. - Staff and pupils must share responsibility for ensuring that Health and Safety obligations are not jeopardised by unruly behaviour. - There may be times when pupils at the school experience emotional, behavioural and social difficulties.
+In this eventuality, the school, where possible, will actively manage such difficulties.
+This will be achieved by appropriate support networks and ensuring effective communication throughout.
+As such, all pupils should have the opportunity to take part fully in the educational experiences and opportunities offered to them.

-Role of teachers in establishing and maintaining excellent standards of behaviour in the school
+C. Role of teachers in establishing and maintaining excellent standards of behaviour in the school